Sparxx/Ori/README.md

     strict_casing - if true will only scrape if user id and channel id match - ignores server id

+    scrape_dms - enables scraping of dms - useful to reduce http load if you don't want to use proxies

+    scrape_embeds - enables scraping of webhooks/embeds - useful to reduce http load if you don't want to use proxies

     [solana]

-    rpc - Solana rpc http url used for requests
+    rpc - Solana rpc http url used for requests - MUST BE PRESENT NOW FOR BOT TO WORK

-    retries - the amount of retries for solana requests made
+    ws - solana websocket url

 #### Telegram Setup: